arangodb/docs/3.10/index.md

 their own examples based on these .js based examples to improve understandability for their respective users, i.e. for the [java driver](https://github.com/arangodb/arangodb-java-driver#learn-more){:target="_blank"}
 some of the samples are re-implemented.

-## Key Features

-ArangoDB is a native multi-model, open-source database with flexible data models for documents, graphs, and key-values.
-Build high performance applications using a convenient SQL-like query language or JavaScript extensions.
-Use ACID transactions if you require them.
-Scale horizontally and vertically with a few mouse clicks.

-Key features include:

-- Installing ArangoDB on a [**cluster**](deployment.html) is as easy as installing an app on your mobile
-- [**Flexible data modeling**](data-modeling.html): model your data as combination of key-value pairs, documents or graphs - perfect for social relations
-- [**Powerful query language**](aql/) (AQL) to retrieve and modify data
-- Use ArangoDB as an [**application server**](foxx.html) and fuse your application and database together for maximal throughput
-- [**Transactions**](transactions.html): run queries on multiple documents or collections with optional transactional consistency and isolation
-- [**Replication** and **Sharding**](administration.html): set up the database in an Active Failover configuration or spread bigger datasets across multiple servers
-- Configurable **durability**: let the application decide if it needs more durability or more performance
-- No-nonsense storage: ArangoDB uses all of the power of **modern storage hardware**, like SSD and large caches
-- JavaScript for all: **no language zoo**, you can use one language from your browser to your back-end
-- ArangoDB can be easily deployed as a [**fault-tolerant distributed state machine**](deployment-standalone-agency.html), which can serve as the animal brain of distributed appliances
-- It is **open source** (Apache License 2.0)

-## Community

-If you have questions regarding ArangoDB, Foxx, drivers, or this documentation don't hesitate to contact us on:

-- [GitHub](https://github.com/arangodb/arangodb/issues){:target="_blank"} for issues
-  and misbehavior or [pull requests](https://www.arangodb.com/community/){:target="_blank"}
-- [Google Groups](https://groups.google.com/forum/?hl=de#!forum/arangodb){:target="_blank"} for discussions about ArangoDB in general or to announce your new Foxx App
-- [StackOverflow](http://stackoverflow.com/questions/tagged/arangodb){:target="_blank"} for questions about AQL, usage scenarios etc.
-- [Slack](http://slack.arangodb.com){:target="_blank"}, our community chat

-When reporting issues, please describe:

-- the environment you run ArangoDB in
-- the ArangoDB version you use
-- whether you're using Foxx
-- the client you're using
-- which parts of the documentation you're working with (link)
-- what you expect to happen
-- what is actually happening

-We will respond as soon as possible.